-In 2019, our business delivered for shareholders.
+In 2020, our business delivered for shareholders.
 Our core differentiators of actionable expertise, clear alignment and permanent capital generated exceptionally strong performance, including:

-- Cash flow available for distribution and reinvestment (or "CAD") increasing more than 11% for the full year 2019 as compared to 2018 and 31% for the fourth quarter of 2019 as compared to the fourth quarter of 2018, notwithstanding the divestitures of Clean Earth and Manitoba in 2019; - Our total Adjusted EBITDA at our subsidiaries, pro forma for the full year impact of the acquisitions and divestitures, increasing 2.3% for the full year 2019 as compared to 2018 and accelerating to 11.1% for the fourth quarter of 2019 as compared to the fourth quarter of 2018; - Our total debt to EBITDA ratio improving from 3.96x at December 31, 2018 to 1.36x as a result of our strategic decision to derisk our balance sheet; and - Receiving ratings upgrades at S&P and Moody's.
+- Reported Cash Provided by Operating Activities of \$148.6 million, and non-GAAP CAD of \$110.6 million; and - Cash flow available for distribution and reinvestment (or "CAD") increasing 6% for the full year 2020 as compared to 2019, notwithstanding the divestitures of Clean Earth and Manitoba in 2019; - Our total Adjusted EBITDA at our subsidiaries, pro forma for the full year impact of the acquisitions and divestitures, increasing 2% for the full year 2020 as compared to 2019; - Receiving ratings upgrades at S&P and Moody's.